 The small Luang Prabang International Airport (airport code LPQ) is located four kilometres from the city centre.
-The 2013-opened terminal was a much needed upgrade from the charming but time-warped old LPQ, though you'll still find yourself walking across the tarmac to board the plane.
+The 2013-opened terminal was a much needed upgrade from the charming but time-warped old LPQ, though most flight require walking across the tarmac to/from the plane.